imdad-khan-33/FYP-FYP/README.md

-# A Real-time Chat Application
+# A Real-time Chat Communication

 ## Overview